PLP-MERN-Stack-Development/week-5-web-sockets-assignment-Emmaculate-M/client/README.md

-# Real-time Chat Application

-A fully functional real-time chat app built with React and Socket.io featuring rooms, file sharing, typing indicators, reactions (one reaction per user per message), and read receipts.
-This README guides you step-by-step through how it works and how to set it up.

 # Real-Time Chat Application

 A fully functional real-time chat app built with React and Socket.io featuring rooms, file sharing, typing indicators, reactions (one reaction per user per message), and read receipts.